jdeleonard/TectonicTusks/testreport.md

       - After items have been added, attempt to post/save the data for the day through the menubar button
       - We then went manually into the database file and, with the same sqlite3.exe program, inspected the 'past_food' table to see if today's entry was saved inside the table.
       - After inspecting and querying the database directly, we found that the current day's inventory counts saved to another table to be saved and retrieved later, which caused us to determine that this Acceptance Test was 'Accepted'

+  - 3.2 Look at Percents
+    - Accepted.
+    - This test had the following steps:
+      - Add multiple rows/items into the database as fake food items
+      - After the items have been added, save the inventory for the day
+      - Manually go into the database and change some of the amounts for the fake food items
+      - Go to the 'Past Inventory' tab and display the data that was saved earlier
+      - Find the displayed percent differences and compare if they are accurate to how much was changed.
+      - For example:
+        - Chicken was saved at 10 lbs
+        - Chicken was then changed to have 15 lbs
+        - We should have seen a 50% increase
+        - We indeed saw +50% displayed next to the chicken line item
+      - The correct percentages for each line item caused us to determine that his Acceptance Test was 'Accepted'

   - 5.1 Food Entering
     - Accepted.